DONSA/weather/README.md

-# weather
+# Weather

-Check if it will rain today
+Edit env file to check if it will rain today in your city